 Having read all that, it should come as no surprise that cyber-resilience experts are very much in demand these days.
 But even though the demand is high, the current supply is insufficient.
 Not enough people have been trained for this new field.

-For cyber-resilience experts, the job prospects are excellent.
+For cyber-resilience experts, the job prospects are abundant.
 The question isn’t whether they’ll find work; but rather, where they’ll choose to apply their new skills.
-Expertise in this domain is in such high demand and the number of experts is so few that companies and organizations are literally stealing experts from one another.
-So, if you’re a “computer geek” at heart and you want to secure your professional future, CCE has the perfect program for you — the Cyber Resilience Diploma.
+Expertise in this domain is in such high demand and the number of prospects is so few that companies and organizations are literally stealing experts from one another.
+So, if you consider yourself a “computer geek” at heart, and you want to secure your professional future; CCE has the perfect program for you — the Cyber Resilience Diploma.